TomaraPetty/react-portfolio/README.md

 ## Installation
 *Steps required to install project and get the development environment established:*
 * Clone repository.
 Use `npm install` command in your terminal to install all necessary packages.
-Then `npm run start` and go to localhost:3000/ to see the site running on your local machine.
+* Then `npm run start` to start your local server.
+* Go to localhost:3000/ to see the site running on your local machine.

 ```bash
 npm install